 Improve Your Deliverability Rate

 Your deliverability rate is the percentage of emails sent that are delivered to the recipient.
 The recipient’s ISP and personal settings are the largest determination of your deliverability rate.
-However, there are actions you can take to increase the likelihood of emails arriving at their destination.
+However, you can take action to increase the likelihood of emails arriving at their destination.

 - Remove non-existent and undeliverable email addresses from your database.
 Reference the Email Bounce report.